Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Introduction

-To understand the magnetic ground state of \BNMO based on the expected mixed valent state of Mn$^{3+}$ and Mn$^{4+}$, two hypothetical models~\cite{Nguyen2019} in the localized electron scheme are proposed: (i) two parallel moments from Mn$^{4+}$ ions and one antiparallel moment from Mn$^{3+}$ ion (3$d ^{4}$, S~=~2 for high spin).
+To understand the magnetic ground state of \BNMO based on the expected mixed valent state of Mn$^{3+}$ and Mn$^{4+}$, two hypothetical models~\cite{Nguyen2019} in the localized electron scheme are proposed: (i) two parallel moments from Mn$^{4+}$ ions and one antiparallel moment from Mn$^{3+}$ ion (3$d ^{4}$, $S=2$ for high spin).
 Note that the spin of Mn$^{4+}$ ions in both models is the same (3$d _2$O$_5$ ($\mathcal{M}$~=~Ta, Nb)\xspace (Kojundo, 99.9\,\pct), and MnO$_2$ (Kojundo, 99.99\,\pct) were taken in stoichiometric ratio and ground well in an agate mortar using a pestle.
 Mixed powders were calcined at 900\degree C for 24 h.
-After the calcination, the powders were reground, pelletized, and sintered at 1100\degree C, 1300\degree C, and 1420\degree C for 24 h at each temperature subsequently.
-Slightly modified conditions were also used; the calcination at 1100\degree C, followed by the subsequent sintering at 1200\degree C, 1420\degree C for 24 h at each temperature.
-Note that our best batches were synthesized using the modified conditions.
+After the calcination, the powders were repeatedly reground, pelletized, and sintered for 24 hrs at 1100\degree C, 1300\degree C, and 1420\degree C. Slightly modified conditions were also used---the calcination at 1100\degree C, followed by the subsequent sintering at 1200\degree C and 1420\degree C for 24 h at each temperature.
+Note that our optimized batches were synthesized using the modified conditions.
 The excess of starting MnO$_2$ powder was also added to compensate for its evaporation, effectively suppressing the impurity phase formation.

 The phase purity of polycrystalline powder was confirmed using x-ray diffraction measurements at room temperature using a Rigaku SmartLab X-ray Diffractometer.
-The high-quality XRD data were collected from a Rigaku D8 advance high-resolution x-ray diffractometer using a Bragg-Brentano geometry with a Cu K $\alpha_{1, 2}$ source, presented in this paper.
-A JANA2006 software~\cite{Petricek2014} was used for Rietveld refinements to determine the crystal structures.
+The high-quality XRD data were collected from a Rigaku D8 advance high-resolution x-ray diffractometer using a Bragg-Brentano geometry with a Cu $K\alpha_{1, 2}$ source, presented in this paper.
+A {\sc jana}2006 software~\cite{Petricek2014} was used for Rietveld refinements to determine the crystal structures.

-Magnetic susceptibility measurements for zero-field-cooled (ZFC) and field-cooled (FC) measurements were performed with a Physical Property Measurement System (PPMS, Dynacool, Quantum Design) equipped with a VSM module between 300 and 2~K with a magnetic field of 0.1~T. Magnetization measurements were done in the magnetic field from $-$~7 to 7~T at 2, 30, 50, 70, and 100~K.
+Magnetic susceptibility experiments for zero-field-cooled (ZFC) and field-cooled (FC) measurements were performed with a Physical Property Measurement System (PPMS, Dynacool, Quantum Design) equipped with a vibrating sample magnetometry module between 300 and 2~K with a magnetic field of 0.01~T or 0.1~T. Magnetization measurements were done in the magnetic field from $-$7 to 7~T at 2, 30, 50, 70, and 100~K.

 Heat capacity measurements were carried out with a PPMS at $H$~=~0 and 9~T from 160 to 2~K. Before each measurement, the addenda was measured using the same temperature range by the thermal relaxation method.
 Addenda heat capacities were subtracted from total heat capacities to obtain the sample heat capacity as usual.